Category: Uncategorized

 Who Really owns the Fabric of Rap and Hip-Hop?

-This article is authored by Aminesh Nayan Gogoi, Editor-in-Chief, Fashion Law IP Blog.
+Issued by the Editorial Board, Fashion Law IP Blog.
 The origins of rap and hip-hop culture in the 1970s South Bronx produced a distinctive streetwear style that quickly influenced mainstream fashion.
-Pioneering artists wore thrift-store and athletic items, oversized track jackets, Adidas sneakers, bucket hats and chunky gold jewelry, as bold…
+Pioneering artists wore thrift-store and athletic items, oversized track jackets, Adidas sneakers, bucket hats and chunky gold jewelry, as bold statements.
+Early icons like…

 -